sheepworrier/bhdbsl/rules.md

 1. The League shall consist of such Divisions and Sections as the Management Committee may decide.
 1. Clubs shall be placed in such Divisions and Sections respectively as the Management Committee, at their discretion, shall decide at their first meeting after the Annual General Meeting of the League.
-1. Clubs with one table may enter two teams and Clubs with two tables may enter four | teams for both Billiards and Snooker.
+1. Clubs may enter up to two Snooker and / or two Billiards teams per table used for league matches at their club.

 ## 8. REGISTRATION OF PLAYERS: